 Local Hospitality Throughout Israel

-Discover homemade pickles, handmade pitas, and dishes like Makluba, an upside-down rice dish with potatoes covering the bottom of the pot, or Knafe, a dessert made out of noodle-like pastry with cheese.
+Discover homemade pickles, handmade pitas, and dishes like Makluba, an upside-down rice dish with potatoes covering the bottom of the pot, or Knafe, a dessert made out of noodle-like pastry with sweet cheese.

 In the South, across the Negev, you’ll find many opportunities to connect with the local Bedouin people.
 The Bedouins are a group of nomadic Arab people who inhabit different desert regions of North Africa, the Arabian Peninsula, Iraq, and the Levant, and have done so for centuries.
-In Israel, there were approximately 250,000 Bedouins in 2012.

 It could also be hot broth in a Yemenite neighborhood overlooking the Carmel Market or hanging with families with kids on the walkable Rothschild Street.